rlee3359/learning-deformable-linear-manip/README.md

-# Sample-Efficient Learning of Deformable Linear Object Manipulationin the Real World through Self-Supervision
+# Sample-Efficient Learning of Deformable Linear Object Manipulation in the Real World through Self-Supervision
 WIP: This repository is a work in progress for the research project Under submission.